MicrosoftDocs/VBA-Docs/api/Publisher.MailMergeFilterCriterion.CompareTo.md

 ## Example

-The following example changes an existing filter to remove from the mail merge all records that do not have a Region field equal to WA.
+The following example changes an existing filter to remove from the mail merge all records that don't have a Region field equal to WA.
 This example assumes that a mail merge data source is attached to the active publication.

 ```vb
 Sub SetQueryCriterion()